GishB/PostRecomendationService/README.md

 # Post recomendation service.
-- This project has been created as a result of pet project at Karpov.Courses.
+- This project has been created as a result of pet project at Karpov.Courses Start ML.

 TO DO: